hasanhg/robomotion-templates/templates/website_ui_tracker.md

 # Website UI tracker
-Takes screenshot of a website and sends it to a slack channel
+Takes screenshot of a web site and uploads it to specified slack channel

 ## How it Works?
 1. Edit Config (Function) node